philosowaffle/peloton-to-garmin/docs/features.md

 ## Typical Usage

 1. Do a Peloton Workout!
-    1. If you use your Garmin device to send HR data to the Peloton then at the end of your workout **do not save the workout on your watch, discard it.**
+    1. If you use your Garmin device to send HR data to the Peloton Bike or Tread then at the end of your workout **do not save the workout on your watch, discard it.**
 1. Sync your workout with P2G
     1. You can go to your computer and manually run P2G to sync recent workouts
     1. **OR** You can configure P2G to run in the background on your computer, syncing workouts every hour